ltdev22/boilerplate-environment/README.md

 To enable https locally with mkcert, run through the terminal `mkcert boilerplate` inside _docker/ssl_ folder.
 This will create the to pem files.

 ### Running commands through the terminal
-To run any composer commands you can use the _composer_ service by running `docker compose run --rm composer <command>`

-To run any artisan commands you can use the _artisan_ service by running `docker compose run --rm artisan <command>`

-To run any npm commands you can use the _npm_ service by running `docker compose run --rm npm <command>`
+To run easily various commands through the terminal, you can use the _develop_ executable.

-Example: installing Laravel Breeze
+Run `./develop -h` or `./develop --help` to see how it works.
+If you don't want to use _develop_ (although it is the recommended way) you can run the commands directly using _docker compose_ like this example:
 ```
 docker compose run --rm composer require laravel/breeze:"^1.26"
 docker compose run --rm artisan breeze:install